How to install a steering wheel control adapter

 Learn how to install a steering wheel control adapter

 One of the problems with replacing your factory radio with a new receiver, is that those handy audio controls built into the steering wheel won't work anymore.

-The way to solve this dilemma is to install an adapter for the steering wheel audio controls.
-Watch this video to see what's involved in the process.
+The way to solve this dilemma is to install an adapter for the steering wheel audio controls, which we offer at a discount when you buy a compatible stereo.
+In this video, we'll walk you through what's involved in the installation process.